hermansr/sid2sng/README.md

      -noinstrvib
      -fixedparams
      -nowavedelay
+     -noautodetect

+Disabled features are auto-detected by default.
+Use `-noautodetect` to manually specify which features are disabled.

 ## FAQ

 + **I get an error!**
-  Try supplying some of the options.
+  Try supplying `-noautodetect` and some of the other options.
 Often, you will need `-fixedparams`.
 Good luck!

 + **Where is the pulse wave?**
-  Try it with `-nowavedelay`.
+  Try it with `-noautodetect` and `-nowavedelay`.

 ## TODO

-+ auto-detect disabled features
++ 4SID support